HaoC916/2025-Canada-Election-Sentimen/README.md

 If you want to verify functionality without re-running Steps 1–3, all they need to run is:
 ```
-python analysis/data_aggregation.py
 python analysis/correlation_analysis.py
 streamlit run analysis/dashboard.py
 ```
-All of these use the sample data stored inside data/.

 # 🚀 Running the Full Pipeline